fiamma-chain/fiamma-committee-cli/README.md

 fcli register --network testnet start --validator-key <VALIDATOR_KEY> --txid <TXID> --vout <VOUT> --private-key <PRIVATE_KEY>
 ```

+after executing the above command, you will get a registration number, please wait patiently until the registration is complete. it will take about 10 minutes depending on the bitcoin network.

 #### 2.Finish the registration process

 ```